hitthecodelabs/NordicTranslator-GPT-PALM/README.md

 # NordicTranslator-GPT-PALM

 ## Project Overview
 This project focuses on translating article titles and descriptions from English to Norwegian using advanced language models.
-We leverage two leading models: GPT (versions 3.5 and 4) and PALM (Text-Bison models), to achieve high-quality translations.
+We leverage two leading models: GPT (versions 3.5 and 4) and PALM (Text-Bison models), to achieve high-quality translations focusing on eCommerce platforms.

 ## Methodology
 - **Input**: English text (titles and descriptions).